-This one is a biggie, and probably the easiest to avoid.
+Not choosing the correct lead is one of the most common rookie mistakes, and it’s easy to avoid.
 Choosing the right lead when ordering your pickups will solve many headaches down the road.
 It will make your installation more manageable, and allow you to reverse the phase if need be.

 We get a lot of emails with the subject line of “Help!”, and see a customer having a hard time installing a Gibson Lead in a Fender Tele.
 This lead won’t work for many reasons.
 The most common mistake we see: Buying a Single Pickup with an irreversible lead.
 An example would be buying a single P-90 for your Telecaster, with a Gibson Lead.
 Doing this will give you many headaches down the road – choose a 2-Conductor lead when ordering, and you’ll be set!

 Research the correct lead, and go for it.
 Here are some helpful rules of thumb:

 - You Cannot Reverse Gibson Leads.
 Only get these when you’re buying a Set For A Gibson-style Instrument.
 These leads are designed to install in instruments where each pickup has its separate volume pot.
 Installing this lead in a Fender instrument will create all sorts of problems.

 - 2-Conductor With Shield: The most overlooked, but essential lead.
 You can reverse the phase if need be, and since the lead is insulated, the shielding won’t short anything out in a cavity.